veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 ### Call header:
 - **Ocp-Apim-Subscription-Key** - this header attribute is for authentication to API Management
-- **Authorization** this header attribute needs to contain the Bearer Token gotten through atuhorization on Veracity
+- **Authorization** this header attribute needs to contain the Bearer Token gotten through authorization on Veracity

 ### Query parameters:
 Depeding on end-point